bradford-hamilton/Ruby-On-Quails/guides/source/maintenance_policy.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

-Maintenance Policy for Ruby on Rails
+Maintenance Policy for Ruby on Quails
 ====================================

-Support of the Rails framework is divided into four groups: New features, bug fixes, security issues, and severe security issues.
+Support of the Quails framework is divided into four groups: New features, bug fixes, security issues, and severe security issues.
 They are handled as follows, all versions in `X.Y.Z` format.

 --------------------------------------------------------------------------------

-Rails follows a shifted version of [semver](http://semver.org/):
+Quails follows a shifted version of [semver](http://semver.org/):

 **Patch `Z`**